 It is essential for contact lenses to retain enough moisture in order to function properly and sunglasses provide a barrier against the wind which could otherwise significantly dry your eyes and contact lenses.

 3. Wear contact lenses with built in UV protection

 Many contact lens brands feature UVA and UVB blocker embedded in their lens designs.
 While contact lenses with built in UV protection are not a substitute for a good pair of high-quality sunglasses, they will still reduce your exposure to the sun's harmful rays.
-We recommend combining UV blocking lenses with sunglasses for double protection.
+We recommend combining UV blocking lenses with sunglasses for full protection.